by George Frideric Handel • May 8, 11, 14, 16, 18, 20, 2021

 Semele is a Baroque gem by master composer George Frideric Handel.
 It is timeless tale from Greek antiquity about the pitfalls of ambition, vanity, and making open-ended promises.

-Jupiter is a cad, who is all too happy to add Semele to his long list of human mistresses.
+Jove is a cad, who is all too happy to add Semele to his long list of human mistresses.
 His wife Juno is none too pleased, and hatches a sure-fire plan for revenge.
 Appearing as Semele’s sister Ino, Juno tricks Semele into making a fatal request.